garybgenett/gary-os/README.md

 low-complexity, and is what the author uses for all development and testing of GaryOS (see [Checklist]).
 However, it is not well suited for other platforms, such as Windows, and [VirtualBox] is the best choice there.
-VirtualBox also runs on GNU/Linux, if desired.
+VirtualBox also runs on GNU/Linux, if desired, but it is not included in GaryOS.

 On systems with only 4GB of memory, virtualization will push system resources to the limit.
 Windows will exhaust them completely.
 Using [GRUB] to create a USB drive is a better idea in that case.

-The instructions below use 3072MB for memory, which is the absolute minimum.
-Ideally, this should be 4096MB or greater to best emulate an actual system which meets the [Requirements].
+The instructions below use 3072MB (3GB) for memory, which is the absolute minimum.
+Ideally, this should be 4096MB (4GB) or greater to best emulate an actual system which meets the [Requirements].

 **QEMU**